What is Application Security Posture Management?

 Lack of integration with DevOps practices:

 Integrating security into DevOps can be challenging.
-Security measures must align with accelerated development cycles, without negatively impacting continuous delivery.
+Security measures must align with accelerated development cycles and the organization’s application security goals, without negatively impacting continuous delivery.

 Incomplete visibility into third-party components: